-What is Counselling?
+What is a talking therapy?

 Are your needs being met?

 We run around trying to live up to everyone else’s expectations!
-We feel tangled up, burned out, confused, frustrated, conflicted, anxious, depressed, guilty, and maybe even resort to self-medicating ourselves just to switch off.
+We feel tangled up, burned out, confused, frustrated, conflicted, anxious, depressed, ashamed, scared, guilty, and maybe even resort to self-medicating ourselves just to switch off.

 How can therapy help?